MultiSafepay/docs/content/my-account/manage-account/setting-up-DKIM.md

 ## Adding TXT records

-If you have a [pay later method](/payment-methods/pay-later/) activated, we also use Mandrill to send emails in addition to our own mail servers.
+If you have [E-Invoicing](/payment-methods/e-invoicing/) or [Pay After Delivery](/payment-methods/pay-after-delivery/) activated, we also use Mandrill to send emails in addition to our own mail servers.
 In this case, you need to add **two** TXT records.

 ### MultiSafepay email servers
 1. Add a TXT record named: `msp-2021._domainkey.{your domain}`, e.g. `msp-2021._domainkey.example.com`.